-9. Etsy Sellers Should Use "Adjust Thumbnail" Under Shop Manager
+9. Use "Adjust Thumbnail" Under Shop Manager

 If you have mastered all the art of your photographs, it's important to remember that a great deal of shoppers use their phones or tablets, not always a PC.
 If you have ever visited your Etsy store using an iPhone, you will notice that the icons of items for sale are much smaller on the phone.
 Sometimes, your item may be aligned incorrectly within the box based on the centering of your photograph.

+Note: Only the first photo is adjustable.
 Don't like that one?
 Then simply move your photos around while you are in the listing page.
 Whatever photo is in the first position, will be the one you can "adjust the thumbnail."

-10. Less is More
+10. Less Is More